Mukesh23012000/Mukesh23012000/README.md

 ## About Me

-I'm a full-stack engineer with **3 years of professional experience** building production-grade web applications.
+I'm a full-stack engineer with **3.8+ years of professional experience** building production-grade web applications.
 My background started in QA and security testing, which shaped how I think about reliability, edge cases, and secure-by-default design.

-Currently focused on high-performance APIs and complex frontend systems using **Next.js, Fastify, TypeScript, and MongoDB**.
+Currently a **Senior Software Engineer at Expleo**, working on the Star Health Insurance client project with Next.js, Strapi, and Astro.

+- 🏢 Currently at **Expleo** — Senior Software Engineer on an insurance-industry client project
-- 🏢 Previously at **Photon** — worked on enterprise-scale frontend and backend systems
+- 🏢 Previously at **Photon Interactive** — Software Engineer II, enterprise-scale frontend and backend systems
 - 📦 Published an open-source npm package with **800+ downloads**
 - 🔐 Security-aware development background (Burp Suite, vulnerability assessment)
 - 🎓 B.E.
 Electrical & Electronics Engineering